 Who does what?

-The survey will be run by Wickenstones – an experienced scientific agency who Mereo have engaged to do the work.
+The survey is run by Wickenstones – an experienced scientific agency who, OIFE, OIF and Mereo Biopharma have engaged to do the work.
 The overall process is governed by a Steering Committee with representatives of OIFE and OIF as well as expert OI physicians from Europe and the US treating children and adults.